 Reality Ensues: Bolt's early attempts to use his superpowers in the real-world never end well.
 It takes him awhile to start learning that he doesn't actually have any.

-Road Movie: A large portion of the movie features Bolt and his friends traveling across America.
+Road Trip Plot: A large portion of the movie features Bolt and his friends traveling across America.

 Running Gag: A few, one minor one involves a pair of college-age men moving across the US from New York presumably to somewhere in the West.
 They cross paths with Bolt and friends a few times, though the two groups only notice each other once or twice.